Meet our Head of School

-Oliver Williams is the Deputy Head of the Birmingham Institute of Creative Arts.
-Learn more about his background, his interests and what he enjoys about working for the School and the University.
+Sarah Wood is the Head of the School of English.
+Learn more about her background, her interests and what she enjoys about working for the School and the University

 What did you study at University?